julian1/reactor/README.md

 #### TODO

-  - change dispatcher name to reactor or demux? or separate demux and handler dispatch?
   - investigate whether ok, to mix fopen(stdout) for logging with open(1)...
-  - use gettimeofday instead of time for millisec prec.
+  - use gettimeofday() instead of time for millisec prec.
   - signal deregistration
   - compute lowest possible timeout value (eg. next possible timeout ) as select sleep time
     - Currently, timer resolution is low - order of 100ms - designed for basic network operations only